adriantori/RevoU-Week-18/README.md

 I used [Material UI](https://mui.com) for my UI Library. why? because I want it.

 Honesty, there's not much to explain here for now, because I used very simple site similar to Week 13 project, with addition of DatePicker from MUI for Due Date.

+As for security, I got A on [Security Header](https://securityheaders.com), but I'm not gonna screenshot it here because im WAY too lazy.
+Just trust me on this, bro.

+## API Explanation

+I made separate API.md to explain the Endpoint, so feel free to check that out. or just Import